sometimesdigital/sometimesdigital/weeknotes/weeknotes-7-2024.md

 I've bought a Hario V60-02 drip, and now I'm using that for coffee instead of a Bobble Presse french press.
 They're both really good, but the drip is easier to clean.

 I have read [a great article about SimCity and The Sims](https://donhopkins.medium.com/designing-user-interfaces-to-simulation-games-bd7a9d81e62d).
-I was born too early for The Sims, but just in time for The Sims 2, which still had a lot of good parts of the first game.
+I was born too late for The Sims, but just in time for The Sims 2, which still had a lot of good parts of the first game.
 It is quite important to me.